dtcenter/ufs-case-studies/docs/source/2019Lorenzo.rst

 .. _2019 Hurricane Lorenzo:
 2019 Hurricane Lorenzo
 =====================================
 Hurricane Lorenzo was a category 5 hurricane and the second deadliest hurricane in 2019.
 The initial peak intensity of 125 kt occurred at around 0000 UTC on 27 September.
-Meanwhile, the hurricane slowed and turned northwestward in response to a break that developed within the subtropical ridge at the Atlantic Ocean. (`Zelinsky 2019 <https://www.nhc.noaa.gov/data/tcr/AL132019_Lorenzo.pdf>`_).
+Meanwhile, the hurricane slowed and turned northwestward in response to a break that developed within the subtropical ridge at the Atlantic Ocean (`Zelinsky 2019 <https://www.nhc.noaa.gov/data/tcr/AL132019_Lorenzo.pdf>`_).

 ................................
 Model Configuration and Datasets